metrafonic/victron-hass-mqtt/README.md

 # Victron HASS MQTT
+⚠️ **WARNING** This version is no longer under development, see this project instead https://github.com/metrafonic/asyncio-vedirect-mqtt

 Python application for transmitting VE.Direct data to an mqtt server via the Home Assistant MQTT specification to enable automatic device discovery